Work Health Professionals’ qualified and experienced WA Noise Officers conduct noise surveys, also known as noise assessments, in Perth and around WA.

-It is a legal requirement for an employer in a noisy workplace to organise a Noise Survey to identify the daily noise exposures of all workers, and to enable the adoption of a risk management strategy for those issues identified.
+It is a requirement for an employer in a noisy workplace to organise a Noise Survey to identify the daily noise exposures of all workers, and to enable the adoption of a risk management strategy for those issues identified.

 An accredited Work Health Noise Officer will provide this direction in a thorough Noise Survey report that addresses WorkSafe requirements.